sgnconnects/compose-to-easypanel/README.md

 # Docker Compose to Easypanel

-This little CLI makes it possible to create an Easypanel Schema (that can be hosted on Easypanel) from a docker compose
+This little CLI makes it possible to create an Easypanel Schema (that can be hosted on Easypanel) from a docker-compose file

+Easypanel is server controll panel based on Docker (easypanel.io)[easypanel.io]

 ## CLI Quickstart